microsoft/CameraTraps/docs/contribute.md

 ## How to participate

-1. Visit our project board: [Pytorch-Wildlife](https://github.com/orgs/microsoft/projects/1833)
+1. 💡 Browse our project board: [Pytorch-Wildlife](https://github.com/orgs/microsoft/projects/1833)!
-2. Look under the **“Ready”** column for issues open to contributors.
+2. 📋 Look under the **“Ready”** column for issues/tasks open to contributors.
-3. Pick an issue from the **“Ready”** column and add a comment expressing your interest!
+3. 💬 Pick an issue from the **“Ready”** column and add a comment expressing your interest!
-4. Once we receive your email, we’ll move the issue to **“In progress”** and assign you as the collaborator.
+4. 🤝 Once we get your comments, we’ll move the issue to **“In progress”** and assign you as the collaborator.
-5. **Once your code is ready, please open a pull request targeting the `Collaborations` branch.**
+5. 🛠 Work on it at your own pace, and when it’s ready, submit a pull request to the **`Collaborations`** branch.
-   We’ll review your PR promptly, run some tests, and **merge it into our pre‑release branch** ahead of each major version update.
+6. 🔍 We’ll review your PR, run tests, and merge it into our **pre‑release** branch ahead of the next version.
-6. We’ll review, run tests, and merge your PR.
-7. After merging, we’ll mark the task as **“Done”** and include your contribution credit in the next release.
+7. 🎉 After merging, we’ll mark the issue/task as **“Done”** and credit your contribution in the release notes—thank you!

 ---